imval/twitch/readme.md

 # Twitch HLS Cache Docker Container

+This no-longer works.
+Twitch now uses HTTPS for HLS streaming

 ## Introduction

 This docker container acts a caching proxy server for HLS video streams from Twitch TV.
 For any network where multiple people are watching the same Twitch stream, this will result in saved bandwidth.